lariskelmer/lariskelmer/README.md

 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" style="width: 100%" />
 </div>

-### <div align="center">I'm Larissa, trying to be a full-time data scientist 👨‍💻 and a NLP researcher 🔎 with a lot to learn and a little to show.</div>
+### <div align="center">I'm Larissa, a full-time data scientist 👨‍💻 and a NLP researcher 🔎 with a lot to learn and a little to show.</div>

 ### Work